dspeyer/dspeyer.github.io/magic.md

 You can treat your soul as another spirit type when this benefits you.
 For example, you can astral project into a prepared body for such a spirit.
 You must maintain a lifestyle in line with the values of that spirit type.

 #### Possess Animal
 Prerequisites: Astral Projection
 If you disembodiedly enter the same space an animal (including a human body) you may attempt to take possession of it.
 Make a will save opposed by the animal's will save.
 If the animal is already possessed by another spirit, make a second will save opposed by that spirit's will save.
 Every time you act against the animal's nature (or against the rival possessor's nature), or for every hour you hold them, make opposed will save(s) again to maintain the possession.
-Each time you such saves, the defender gets a stacking +1 bonus for each previous save.
+Each time you make such saves, the defender gets a stacking +1 bonus for each previous save.
 Additionally, a soul which grew up in the body in question gets a flat +10.

 #### Familiar
 Prerequisites: Druid or any other active magic source and handle animal +5